murmurcreative/site-navigation/README.md

 - `openDrawer()` - Opens the Drawer.
 Has no effect if the Drawer is already open.
 - `closeDrawer()` - Closes the Drawer.
 Has no effect if the Drawer is already closed.

+Each of these functions also has a "silent" variant, which means that the event will not bubble up to the parent event: It will only fire on itself.
+This can be useful if you're doing something that manipulates drawer state based on the state of another drawer (otherwise you can get a lot of recursion).

 ##### Example

 ```js